-A third of the trials spent trying to work out what the acronym is.
-Pip says, I always say that I have a look to see what stream patterns are present from birth, etc. That may be contributing to whatever condition they present with, I never say I can treat those conditions as they're often multifactorial anyway.
-And Biomechanics is just one component, which I'm sure you're going to agree with.
-But also, of course, we can say what we like to the patient or the parent or the patient.
+A third of the trial spent trying to work out what the acronym is.
+Pip says, I always say that I have a look to see what strain patterns are present from birth, etc., that may be contributing to whatever condition they present with, I never say I can treat those conditions as they're often multifactorial anyway.
+And biomechanics is just one component, which I'm sure you're going to agree with.
+But also, of course, we can say what we like to the patient or the parent of the patient.
 We just can't advertise a lot of things.
 So if a person comes in and you say you believe you can treat colic, that's okay, that's not advertising.
-That's you advising a patient?
+That's you advising a patient.
+Well, if it all goes horribly wrong, and something really nasty happens to the baby, the patient, then there might be a potential for a complaint somewhere else.
+I'm guessing that doesn't very often happen.

 Yeah.
-Well, if it all goes horribly, well wrong, and something really nasty happens to the baby, the patient, then there might be a potential for a complaint somewhere else.
-I'm guessing that doesn't very often.

-Yeah.
 And I think, you know, you got to manage expectation all over the place as well.
-And when you're working with with the patients, and the parents, I try and stay away from actually like that first one with the strain patterns because I generally stay away from saying, you know, we'll treat this thing I tell them what to look out for.
-I tell them what's normal, that shouldn't happen.
-And I tell them what we're going to do to move towards that now was the Australian keep everyone Yeah, if I were advising someone who's very wanted to do without any great expertise in paediatrics, and I wouldn't suggest you say, Yeah, I can treat colic to the patient, I'd say well, a lot of people would call what's happening here colic, I'll look and see what I can find the strain patterns, whatever.
+And when you're working with the patients, and the parents, I try and stay away from, actually like that first one with the strain patterns because I generally stay away from saying, you know, we'll treat this thing.
+I tell them what to look out for.
+I tell them what's normal that should happen.
+And I tell them what we're going to do to move towards that.

+If I were advising someone as I am wont to do without any great expertise in paediatrics, and I wouldn't suggest you say, yeah, I can treat colic to the patient, I'd say well, a lot of people would call what's happening here colic, I'll look and see what I can find, the strain patterns, whatever.
 And let's see what happens.
 I have success in doing this with other babies.

 That's the thing.
-It's taking that evidence base that proper old Sackett evidence based approach of going a third of it, here's the empirical evidence, the evidence is, whatever the evidence is, here's my expertise.
-I've been doing this for 17 years, I'll tell you what, I generally see this as a child that is maybe going to take us a bit longer this, I'm very happy that we should be able to come right and then the last part guy, are you okay with this?
-As as, as the family you know, are you happy to put in your work because without that, you know, we might not come to the resolution?
+It's taking that evidence base, that proper old Sackett evidence-based approach of going a third of it, here's the empirical evidence, the evidence is, whatever the evidence is, here's my expertise.
+I've been doing this for 17 years, I'll tell you what, I generally see this is a child that is maybe going to take us a bit longer this, I'm very happy that we should be able to come right and then the last part going, are you okay with this?
+As the family, are you happy to put in your work because without that, you know, we might not come to the resolution.

 Okay.
-The Qt is trial going back to that raises problems in my mind, because, you know, I'm fond of telling people that osteopathy doesn't fix people.
+The Cuties trial, going back to that, raises problems in my mind, because, you know, I'm fond of telling people that osteopathy doesn't fix people.
 Chiropractic doesn't fix people.
 It's what those practitioners do with their hands that fixes people.
-And it could be the same it could be different it could be what physiotherapist do or anybody else does.
-It could be completely standalone purely something that only chiropractors do.
-When that cuties trial comes out.
-Let's assume for the moment that it's positive, and it says that we have a statistically significant beneficial effect on babies with whatever the target condition is.
-Will they still will that still be able to be applied to chiropractic technique? are the techniques suitably similar?
+And it could be the same, it could be different, it could be what physiotherapists do or anybody else does.
+It could be completely standalone, purely something that only chiropractors do.
+When that Cuties trial comes out, let's assume for the moment that it's positive, and it says that we have a statistically significant beneficial effect on babies with whatever the target condition is.
+Will that still be able to be applied to chiropractic technique?
+Are the techniques suitably similar?